 The Sand dunes are situated in the south of central Lut.
 The height of these sand dunes is up to 480 meters.
 To reach the dunes, you'll need to do a tour with a 4WD and experienced guide

 Nabkha is an amazing natural phenomenon in the Dasht-e Lut.
 There is a type of Tamarisk tree 20 kilometers from the Shahdad region, which is located in the desert pots.
-Nabkha is the result of the interaction of wind erosion, the humidity of the region and the plant cover, so the existence of a plant in the path of the airflow, causes the sand to accumulate at the bottom of the plant and, therefore, a sand dunes will be created with a crown of vegetation and will sometimes reach 10 meters long, while the height of the highest Nabkha of the African desert reaches barely three meters.
+Nabkha is the result of the interaction of wind erosion, the humidity of the region, and the plant cover, so the existence of a plant in the path of the airflow, causes the sand to accumulate at the bottom of the plant and, therefore, sand dunes will be created with a crown of vegetation and will sometimes reach 10 meters long, while the height of the highest Nabkha of the African desert reaches barely three meters.

 The Kalshour river or Shor river (salt river) is the only permanent river in the heart of the Lut desert, which is full of water during the year.
 The Kalshour River is another landmark of the Lut Desert in Kerman Province.

 You can visit the villages of this area to get acquainted with the culture of the desert region.
 These villages, like an anthropological museum, will familiarize you with the rich culture and customs of the area.
-Shafi Abad Village is one of those villages that attract all visitors with its beautiful 200-year-old castle and the hospitable people.
+Shafi Abad Village is one of those villages that attract all visitors with its beautiful 200-year-old castle and hospitable people.

 Where to Stay?

 If you intend to travel to the Lout Desert, you can accommodate in the Kalut Local House, Kavir Ecolodge, and Vakilabadi traditional house.
 Otherwise, you can go to the Shahdad Desert Camp, located 10 kilometers from the Shafiabad village, to cast up your tent along the flat spot provided there and sleep under clear skies crowded with stars.

 What is the best time to go?